yuanqing/create-figma-plugin/docs/quick-start.md

 Figma will generate a unique plugin ID for you when you first try to publish your plugin.
 Copy and paste that ID into your plugin’s **`"figma-plugin"`** configuration (under the [**`"id"`**](#id) key), then rebuild the plugin to regenerate its `manifest.json` file.

-## Use a different plugin template
+## Using a different plugin template

 To initialize your plugin with a different plugin template, use the `--template` flag.
 For example: